National Tropical Botanical Garden: History

 In the early 1960s a group approached the U.S. Congress to charter a tropical botanical garden on U.S. soil.
 In 1964, Public Law 88-449 was enacted which chartered the Pacific Tropical Botanical Garden (which would later be changed to National Tropical Botanical Garden).

 The group is a not-for-profit non-governmental institution holding a congressional charter under Title 36 of the United States Code.
 The mission of the NTBG is to enrich life through discovery, scientific research, conservation, and education by perpetuating the survival of plants, ecosystems, and cultural knowledge of tropical regions.
 This mission would be achieved through: a network of diverse gardens and preserves in Hawai`i and Florida, each with significant biological, cultural, and historical resources; conservation, research, and reference collections (living, library, and herbarium) assembled through discovery and collaboration; research in botany, ethnobotany, horticulture, conservation biology, and restoration ecology through programs and institutes; educational courses, publications, lectures, and visitor programs; and facilities and infrastructure to conduct this work.

 In 2019, they rediscovered a plant species previously deemed to be extinct, that is Hibiscadelphus woodii.

+NTBG has awarded the David Fairchild Medal for Plant Exploration annually since 1999.